-Information from Pure is showcased in our institutional repository (repository.tue.nl) and in the Employee Pages on the TU/e website.
+Information from Pure is showcased in our institutional repository (research.tue.nl) and on the TU/e website (for a profile page find the instruction here).
 Pure is now the single source for this information; research output, your biography, expertise areas and picture can be managed in the system.
 Pure and the repository will also be our main tools in helping scientists to meet Open Access requirements.

-Pure is a web based application, accessible via pure.tue.nl using your TU/e NT-account and password.
+Pure is a web based application, accessible via https://pure.tue.nl.
+Login is done through SurfConext (Single Sign On).
 A VPN connection is not required to use Pure from outside the TU/e campus.
 When logged in, online manuals, screencasts and helpdesk links are accessible in the lower right of your browser window at all times.